MisterMickey/JavaScript/README.md

 # JavaScript
-A repository for intermediate and advance JavaScript concepts..
+A repository for intermediate and advance JavaScript concepts.

 ## INDEX